If your car or truck has the dreaded check engine light come on, there are Do-It-Yourself scanner tools that can show the problem.

 Finding out the meaning of a check engine light is an easy do-it-yourself task that most anyone can do.

-Be sure to call your local auto part store to be sure but most likley they will offer some type of assistance.
+Be sure to call your local auto part store to be sure, but most likely, they will offer some assistance.

-Bluetooth scanner dongles are very popular since they are very low-cost (Often Less than $10 dollars) and when paired to a smartphone or laptop can show the problem with any car or truck.
+Bluetooth scanner dongles are very popular since they are very low-cost (Often Less than $15 dollars) and, when paired to a smartphone or laptop, can show the problem with any car or truck.